alefunion/lod/README.md

 Lod is a static site generator (SSG) with zero configuration.

-It lets you write plain old HTML and gradually use layouts, preprocessed CSS and ES6 JavaScript just by referencing them from HTML.
+It lets you write plain old HTML and gradually add layouts, preprocessed CSS and ES6 JavaScript just by referencing them from HTML.

 No boilerplate is required.
 Lod just needs an `index.html` entry file.

-The output build will be optimized, minified an ready to deploy.
+The output build will be optimized, minified and ready to deploy.

 - [Install](#install)
 - [Usage](#usage)